porasl/authservices/readme.txt

 payload: {
     "email": ""
     }
-put the JWT token with authorization key to the header Response are: 1) JWT token  2) Refresh token
+put the JWT token with authorization key in the request header Response are: 1) JWT token  2) Refresh token